testcontainers/java-local-development-workshop/step-3-local-development-environment.md

 ```

 Let's understand what this configuration class does:
-* `@TestConfiguration` annotation indicates that this class should be used for Spring Boot test configuration.
+* `@TestConfiguration` annotation indicates that this configuration class defines the beans that can be used for Spring Boot tests.
-* Spring Boot provides ServiceConnection support for JdbcConnectionDetails and KafkaConnectionDetails out-of-the-box.
+* Spring Boot provides `ServiceConnection` support for `JdbcConnectionDetails` and `KafkaConnectionDetails` out-of-the-box.
-  So, we configured PostgreSQLContainer and KafkaContainer as beans with @ServiceConnection annotation.
+  So, we configured `PostgreSQLContainer` and `KafkaContainer` as beans with `@ServiceConnection` annotation.
-  This configuration will automatically start these containers and register the DataSource and Kafka connection properties automatically.
+  This configuration will automatically start these containers and register the **DataSource** and **Kafka** connection properties automatically.
-* However, Spring Cloud AWS doesn't provide ServiceConnection support out-of-the-box.
+* Spring Cloud AWS doesn't provide ServiceConnection support out-of-the-box [yet](https://github.com/awspring/spring-cloud-aws/issues/793).
   But there is support for [Contributing Dynamic Properties at Development Time](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing.testcontainers.at-development-time.dynamic-properties).
-  So, we configured LocalStackContainer as a bean and registered the Spring Cloud AWS configuration properties using DynamicPropertyRegistry.
+  So, we configured `LocalStackContainer` as a bean and registered the Spring Cloud AWS configuration properties using `DynamicPropertyRegistry`.
-* We also configured an ApplicationRunner bean to create the AWS resources like S3 bucket upon application startup.
+* We also configured an `ApplicationRunner` bean to create the AWS resources like S3 bucket upon application startup.

 ## Create TestApplication class under src/test/java
-Next, let's create a TestApplication class to start the application with the Testcontainers configuration.
+Next, let's create a `TestApplication` class under `src/test/java` to start the application with the Testcontainers configuration.

 ```java
 package com.testcontainers.catalog;